 In this book we learn that Mr. Bass has the gift of second sight, and is able to occasionally see things that took place in the distant past and possibly sense happenings in the present and future.
 He has seen visions of one his ancestors, whom he calls Elder Grandfather, one of King Arthur's bards and founder of the Mycetian League, who was murdered and buried in secret.
 The dishonor of an important Mycetian being kept from the traditional burial ground somehow damaged Mycetian society and sent it into decline over the succeeding centuries, both in population and in cultural achievement.
 Mr. Bass sees an opportunity to find the grave and restore Elder Grandfather to the burial ground, which will allow Mycetian society to recover its former greatness.
 Unfortunately he's not the only one with an interest in this grave, as the spirit of the murderer lurks, brooding and hating, desperate to keep the location secret.

-Notwithstanding some of the mystical elements there (which were taken more seriously then, before things like ESP had been scientifically tested), there is some good solid stuff in this book.
-Ms. Cameron gets Arthur's time period right (5th-6th century) and even identifies the sort of armor that would have been worn in his day: mostly chainmail (actually, other forms of mail would have been worn too, especially Roman-style banded mail, but she got it close enough I don't want to quibble).
+Notwithstanding some of the mystical elements there (which were more believable then, before things like ESP had been scientifically tested and effectively disproved), there is some good solid stuff in this book.
+Ms. Cameron gets Arthur's time period right (5th-6th century) and even identifies the sort of armor that would have been worn in his day: mostly chainmail (actually, other forms of mail would have been worn too, but she got it close enough I don't want to quibble).
 The full plate armor we saw in Excalibur was closer in time to us than to Arthurian Britain.
 She even points out that Stonehenge had nothing to do with druids (or at least, it wasn't they who built it), which the general public doesn't quite get even today.
-The book provides some historical background to Mycetian society, and with a little suspension of disbelief at some of its fluffier parts, it's as enjoyable to read as the rest of the series--though it is a much darker story than the others.
+The book provides some historical background to Mycetian society, and with a little suspension of disbelief at some of its fluffier parts, it's as enjoyable to read as the rest of the series—though it is a much darker story than the others.

 Later (December 2013) I redid the straight-copy PDFs in a lower resolution to make them more suitable for e-readers.
 I realized that if I wanted to email myself one of my PDFs from this page (to convert it to, say, native Kindle format), most of them are much too big (>50MB).
 So these new low-res ones are shrunk down to around 10MB to allow that sort of thing.